 Table 6 shows the results of model fit indicators.
 Model fit indicators cover the Average Path Coefficient (APC), Average R Square (ARS), and Average Variance Inflation Factor (AVIF).
 Kock, (2012) states that the three indicators of model fit are crucial to determine model fit in the analysis of Partial Least Square.
 The results of the analysis in table 5 show that all three indicators meet the criteria of model fit.
 The value of APC and ARS meet the criteria of model fit if the probability value of the second indicator of the model fit is significant (Sholihin & Ratmono, 2013).
 Whereas, the value of the AVIF has also met the condition, for the value is less than 5.
-Meanwhile, the value of R is an inner model test.
-The results of the analysis suggest that the model of the current study is moderate because the value of R hits 0.33-0.67.
-This model has R is a coefficient of determination that shows fulfilled the specified criteria. a percentage of variance in exogenous constructs that can affect endogenous construct variance (Sholihin & Ratmono, 2013).
-The higher R value indicates a good model, coefficient of determination values only exist for endogenous constructs.
+Meanwhile, the value of R2 is an inner model test.
+The results of the analysis suggest that the model of the current because the value of R^2 hits 0.33-0.67.
+This model has study is moderate fulfilled the specified criteria.
+R^2 is a coefficient of determination that shows a percentage of variance in exogenous constructs that can affect endogenous construct variance (Sholihin & Ratmono, 2013).
+The higher R2 value indicates a good model, coefficient of determination values only exist for endogenous constructs.